On Monday, January 26, twenty-one Moscow State University (MSU) professors and students met with Dean Thomas Guernsey who welcomed them to the...

 Professor Slomanson was an attorney for a Los Angeles insurance defense firm before joining the TJSL faculty.
 Prior to law school, Professor Slomanson served in the Navy and received the Navy Achievement Medal.
 In 1992, he was elected editor of the American Society of International Law’s section on the United Nations Decade of International Law, and served as chair of the section from 1995 to 2006.
 In 1993, he lectured on the teaching of international law to the United Nations Sixth Committee (legal) at the U.N. in New York.
 In 1997, he taught the school’s first paperless course, based on his web page and motions submitted via e-mail.

 In 1999, Professor Slomanson was appointed to the California Law Revision Commission’s Civil Procedure Panel of Experts.
 In 2002, he began teaching in Kosovo each summer, where he is now a Visiting Professor at the Pristina University.
 Among the countries where Professor Slomanson has lectured on international topics/panels are; Armenia, Azerbaijan, Belgium, Canada, China, Cuba, England, France, Georgia, Greece, Hungary, Ireland, Kosovo, Mexico, Netherlands, Russia, Spain, Turkey, Ukraine, and various locations in the United States.
 In Fall 2007, he was appointed to serve as a Corresponding Editor for the American Society of International Law’s International Legal Materials.
 Professor Slomanson is listed in the Directory of American Scholars, Who’s Who in American Law and Who’s Who in American Education.
 He has published extensively in the fields of civil procedure and international law, having written seventeen books.
+In 2015, he received his twelfth Thomas Jefferson School of Law Student Bar teaching award and the San Diego County Law Library Foundation Bernard E. Witkin Award for Excellence in Legal Education.

 Visit Professor Slomansons's professional home page.